ABotelho23/aacdnProject/README.md

 We have implemented flask to generate our frontend on the hub.
 Please see the flask repository here: https://github.com/pallets/flask

 For the smart camera, we are using code from a script by brainflakes, improved by pageauc, peewee2 and Kesthal.
 See the original forum post here: www.raspberrypi.org/phpBB3/viewtopic.php?f=43&t=45235

+Special thanks to Charles Edwardson for the great idea of making a mock-up house!